B2C is an acronym for "business-to-consumer." A B2C business is one that sells products or services directly to the consumer.

 - A gourmet pet foods business

 - A home staging business.
 It can be a B2B business as well if the home stager is hired by a real estate agent.

 - eBay selling

-How is B2C Different than B2B?
+How Is B2C Different From B2B?

 A B2B business is one that offers products or services directly to other businesses.
-The business can be the end buyer, such as when a company hires a copywriter (the copywriter is the B2B business) or it can be a source of the business.
+The business can be the end buyer, such as when a company hires a copywriter (the copywriter is the B2B business), or it can be a source of the business.
 For example, drop shippers provide products to other companies who then sell them to the end user.
 The drop shipper is a B2B company selling their goods to B2C businesses.